5l1v3r1/UCNB_Analyzer/README.md

 To build the code, simple run

 ```
+$ make clean
 $ make
 ```

 from the top directory of the distribution.
 The executables are run from this directory.
 Header files are in the inc/ directory and source code is in the src/ directory.
 You can run ROOT scripts within the ROOT framework from the top directory.
 An example script is included in scripts/ and a .rootlogon.C file is included in the top directory.

+I haven't debugged all the dependency failures from switching commits, so it's safest to run make clean first.

 Acknowledgements
 ----------------